If you want to create better, more effective infographics, this post is for you.

-To make sure we didn’t leave any rocks uncovered, I read through every infographic detailed in the Best Infographics books of 2013, 2014 and 2015, and included or annotated any we had listed that came from them, with the knowledge that they would be great sources for a post like this.
+To make sure we didn’t leave any rocks uncovered, we read through every infographic detailed in the Best Infographics books, and included or annotated any we had listed that came from them, with the knowledge that they would be great sources for a post like this.

 At that point, I chopped down from there.
 I removed any infographics that didn’t blow me away, or otherwise, followed design or idea frameworks that other infographics on the list also utilized.